MatissesProjects/BlenderScripts/README.md

 To run this go to the script tab and append this script, run it, and go to the console for results.

-Results should looks something like
+Results should look something like

 ```
 for Material the total nodes used are 16